 Rashik is also IBM’s Partnership Executive for Imperial College – London.
 He is also an Adjunct Professor for Department of Innovation and Entrepreneurship at the Imperial College Business School and Visiting Professor to the Intelligent Systems and Networks Group at the Department of Electrical & Electronic Engineering.

-USMAN HAQUE is the director of Haque Design + Research, founder of Pachube.com and CEO of Connected Environments.
+USMAN HAQUE is the director of Haque Design + Research.
 He has created responsive environments, interactive installations, digital interface devices and mass-participation performances around the world.
 His skills include the design and engineering of both physical spaces and the software and systems that bring them to life.

 Trained as an architect, he received the 2008 Design of the Year Award (interactive) from the Design Museum, UK, a 2009 World Technology Award (art), a Wellcome Trust Sciart Award, a grant from the Daniel Langlois Foundation for Art, Science & Technology, the Swiss Creation Prize, Belluard Bollwerk International, the Japan Media Arts Festival Excellence prize and the Asia Digital Art Award Grand Prize.

 SUSAN WILLIAMSON is a retail architect and social scientist who started her UK career 25 years ago during the shopping centre boom.
 She found her interest increasingly turned to the rationale – both cultural and economic – behind transactional spaces and the expert users of those spaces: the shoppers, workers, walkers, talkers , the performers and those who simply lurk.
 This led to the founding (with long-term collaborator Meg Abdy) of a new company, Cornerstone Strategies, which builds big, economically viable ideas that few others will touch: based on the needs, transactional spaces and the spatial choreography of those who will be their expert users.